nghttp2/nghttp2/doc/nghttpx.1.rst

    associated stream's status code must be 200.

 This limitation may be loosened in the future release.

+nghttpx also supports server push if both frontend and backend are HTTP/2 (which implies :option:`--http2-bridge` or :option:`--client`).
+In this case, in addition to server push via Link header field, server push from backend is relayed to frontend HTTP/2 session.

+HTTP/2 server push will be disabled if :option:`--http2-proxy` or :option:`--client-proxy` is used.

 UNIX DOMAIN SOCKET
 ------------------